 How you choose to rebalance can depend on several factors, including your comfort with risk, your investment time horizon and cash flow needs, and also how often you prefer to meet with your advisor.
 “These factors will be different for everyone,” says McGregor, who adds, “Rebalancing is about returning to your roadmap.
 It starts with having that strategic long-term plan in place, and then being disciplined about maintaining it.”

 Here are two approaches that you could consider.

 Periodic rebalancing.
-This involves checking in on your portfolio at a preset time each year or quarter and making any necessary adjustments.
-This kind of schedule can help make rebalancing a regular part of your investing routine.
-But market volatility doesn’t follow a schedule—you might find yourself rebalancing after a calm period during which not much has changed, or waiting too long to address a particularly volatile market.
+This involves checking on your portfolio at a preset time each year or quarter and making any necessary adjustments.
+Such a schedule can help make rebalancing a regular part of your investing routine.
+But keep in mind that market volatility doesn’t follow a schedule—you might find yourself rebalancing after a calm period during which not much has changed or waiting too long to address a particularly volatile market.

 “Tolerance band” rebalancing.
-Here you commit to making adjustments every time an asset rises or falls outside of a limit, or "tolerance band," you establish—for example, a change of 5% in either direction.
-While this method helps ensure timely attention when your portfolio needs it, it also requires closer monitoring and greater discipline than simply reviewing your portfolio at the same time each year.
+With this approach, you commit to making adjustments every time an asset rises or falls outside of a limit, or tolerance band, you establish—for example, a change of 5% in either direction.
+While this method helps ensure timely attention when your portfolio needs it, it also requires closer monitoring and greater discipline than if you were simply reviewing your portfolio at the same time each year.

-Which method works better for you may depend on your personal preferences and the complexity of your portfolio.
-For many investors, mixing the two approaches may be useful, letting you respond as necessary when volatility spikes while also committing yourself to a review at least once a year.
-Your advisor can help you decide which approach might be most appropriate for you, in light of today’s markets.
+Choosing the method that works better for you may depend on your personal preferences and the complexity of your portfolio.
+For many investors, combining the two approaches may be useful, allowing you to respond as necessary when volatility spikes while also committing yourself to a review at least once a year.
+Your advisor can help you decide on an approach that might be most appropriate for you, against the backdrop of today’s markets.

 Connect with an advisor and start a conversation about your goals.